setcooki/xapp-all/README.md

 This repo is playground for adjusting xapp modules to composer installs and other variants.

-Currently all modules are add via git submodule in xapp/...
+Currently all modules are added via git submodule in xapp/...

 ### Adding git submodules